-Initial (Latent) Polycythemia vera with Thrombocytosis Mimicking Essential ThrombocythemiaThiele J. · Kvasnicka H.M. · Diehl V.
+Initial (Latent) Polycythemia vera with Thrombocytosis Mimicking Essential ThrombocythemiaThiele J.a · Kvasnicka H.M.a · Diehl V.b

 aInstitute of Pathology and bFirst Clinic of Internal Medicine, University of Cologne, Cologne, Germany

 - Buy Cloud Access for unlimited viewing via different devices

 - Synchronizing in the ReadCube Cloud

 - Printing and saving restrictions apply